warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 ![[PXL_20240825_062020649.MP.jpg]]
 _FLOWER POWER_

-- Move our heavy luggage from 815&J to 815&F.
+- Move our heavy luggage from 815 & J to 815 & F.
     - Christie met me here!
 She had been waiting for a while without me knowing due to zero reception on the playa.
 It was great to see her.

 By midnight we had all arrived at camp with our stuff.